Form 9297: Summary of Taxpayer Contact

 Why Was a Revenue Officer Assigned to My Case?

-The IRS usually only assigns revenue officers in the following situations:
+The IRS usually only assigns revenue officers if you have:

-- A business owes taxes such as payroll taxes or the trust fund recovery penalty.
+- A business that owes payroll taxes or the trust fund recovery penalty.

 What Happens When the IRS Assigns a Revenue Officer to My Case?